 4. Know your medical history and information.

 Your doctors should have your medical records, but keeping them updated with any changes in your condition or that of your family is vital.
 Many diseases are hereditary, so it is essential that your care team knows your entire history.
-It is also important to share all medications and supplements that you are taking and all of your health care habits with your doctors.
+It is also important to share all medications and supplements that you are taking and all of your healthcare habits with your doctors.
 Don’t be afraid to share how often you drink or smoke and your exercise habits.
 While this may feel embarrassing in the moment, your team needs this information to provide the most effective care.

 5. Ask for materials you can take home.